 If you have close to $1000 to spend on a microphone, these are in my opinion some of the best options!
 I’ve personally used all of these microphones and can attest to their quality.

 If you’re looking for a warm, smooth, and balanced tone, this microphone fits the bill!
 It’s one of the best microphones I’ve ever owned.
 I really miss it!
-It added a special something to my RnB vocals that I haven’t really found with other mics, even my U87.
+It added a special something to my RnB vocals that I haven’t really found with other mics.
 I used it on this hook beat.
-I sold my KSM42 and several other mics in order to buy my U87, but this is one microphone that I will definitely be repurchasing!
+I sold my KSM42 and several other mics in order to buy the U87, but I still miss this one!

-I just recently caught this microphone used at a great price and I jumped on it ASAP!
+Several years back I caught this microphone used at a great price and I jumped on it ASAP!
 I’d been hearing a lot of great things about it in comparison to the U87 so I thought I’d give it a shot.
-So far, my experience has been stellar!
-While it reminds of the U87 in some ways, it’s moreso ao complimentary mic to the U87 for me.
-Whenever I want something U87-ish but a little brighter, this one does the job!
+My experience was stellar!
+It reminded me of the U87 in some ways.
+Whenever I wanted something U87-ish but a little brighter, I used this microphone.
 Another great thing about this microphone is it has an internal switch that toggles between different voltages.
 The lower voltage will give you a more vintage tone while the higher voltage gives you a brighter and more modern tone.
 In a sense, you’re getting two mics for the price of one!
 Either at full price or on sale, this is a great option!

 P.S.
 If you need high quality instrumentals to compliment your high quality vocals, browse my catalog of original royalty-free instrumentals!
 Enjoy!